 For many, the dream is to retire young.
 Unfortunately, even if you think you’re doing a great job saving for retirement unless you have retiree health insurance, that dream may not be realistic.
 If you plan to retire before age 65, you had better save for health insurance costs.

 The definition of early retirement is different for every person.
 For my purpose, I mean retirement before Medicare eligibility at age 65.
-Retirees fall into two camps – those with retiree health coverage who can retire earlier than age 65 and those without it who have to wait to retire until Medicare eligibility.
-Unfortunately, the trend of employer-provided retiree medical coverage has been dropping since the 1980s and now only makes up a small fraction of coverage.
+Retirees fall into two groups: those with retiree health coverage who can retire earlier than age 65, and those without it who must wait until Medicare eligibility.
+Unfortunately, the trend of employer-providedretiree medical coverage has been dropping since the 1980s and now only makes up a small fraction of coverage.

 Don’t let the door hit you in the retirement assets